bacpop/odinviewer/README.md

 npm install & npm run build & npm run preview
 ```

-## Adding models on the website
+## Adding models to the website

 All models are imported manually on the website to be displayed.

 To add a new model on the website, you need several files:
 - A JavaScript file to describe the ODEs of the model
-- A JSON file to get a graph of the model computed from the SBML file describing the model
+- A JSON file to get a graph of the model

 ### Exporting an Odin model into JavaScript